apache/openwhisk-client-python/README.md

 # incubator-openwhisk-client-python
 [![Build Status](https://api.travis-ci.org/apache/incubator-openwhisk-client-python.svg?branch=master)](https://api.travis-ci.org/apache/incubator-openwhisk-client-python)

 There is no official Python client for Apache OpenWhisk at the moment.
 However, the REST API of OpenWhisk can be used directly from Python.
-Here is an example of Python code using the `requests` library to invoke `echo` action in OpenWhisk (in Bluemix):
+Here is an example of Python code using the `requests` library to invoke `echo` action in OpenWhisk (using IBM's Bluemix as a target host):

 ``` python
 import subprocess